 Reversing Insulin Resistance

-Yes, eating right can overcome insulin resistance and reverse diabetes.
+Yes, eating right is valuable for overcoming insulin resistance and reverse\ing diabetes.

 It also explains several other diseases of modern civilization.